Bathurst 1000: Mount Panorama

 The Mount Panorama Circuit was first used on 16 April 1938 for the Australian Tourist Trophy meeting for motorcycles, followed two days later by the Australian Grand Prix for cars.
-The track uses temporarily-closed-public roads and is known for the 174 m elevation difference between its highest and lowest points.
+The track uses temporarily-closed-public roads and is known for the 174 m elevation between its highest and lowest points.
 The first turn, Hell Corner, is a ninety-degree left-hander.
-Mountain Straight, a gentle climb where the cars reach speeds of 255 km/h, leads into Griffin's Bend, an off-camber right-hander which then leads into The Cutting, a sharp left-hander with a steep incline.
+Mountain Straight, a gentle climb where cars reach speeds of 255 km/h, leads into Griffin's Bend, an off-camber right-hander that leads into The Cutting, a sharp left-hander with a steep incline.
 A complex corner called Reid Park comes next, where a number of drivers have spun after not short shifting at the apex.
 The course continues down to Sulman Park and McPhillamy Park.
 Drivers are unable to see the descending road and enter Skyline and the first of The Esses at 220 km/h before The Dipper, one of the most famous corners in Australian motorsport.
 Cars then negotiate Forrest's Elbow before powering down Conrod Straight, the fastest section of the track where cars can reach 300 km/h.
 The Chase is a long sweeping chicane where cars are on the rev limiter turning at 300 km/h before a large braking zone to exit at 130 km/h.
 Murray's is the 23rd and final turn, and also the slowest part of the circuit, before cars return to the start-finish straight.
 The start-finish straight features an offset start, with the finish line towards the back of the starting grid closer to Murray's Corner.

-Spectator areas have spread along the track over the decades but there are a number of private properties bordering the track so spectators are unable to access all trackside vantage points.
-Spectator vantage points have also become less intimate to the track over recent years, with increased run-off size and debris fencing being installed around the track due to increasing international FIA standards.
+Spectator areas have spread along the track over the decades, but there are several private properties bordering the track; spectators are therefore unable to access every trackside vantage point.
+Spectator vantage points have also become less intimate to the track over recent years because of debris fencing and increased run-off dimensions installed to meet upgraded international FIA standards.